Chokyotager/fishboy-hilbert/README.md

 Ensure proper water movement for fishes.
 It is possible to create a tank that has regions of high flow and low flow, but this depends on your set-up.
 ```

+### Research, research and knowledge

+Knowledge is the only way to advance your aquarium.
+This article only covers the bare basics of fishkeeping - there are many other topics such as fish illness, even more advanced water chemistry, and so on - and this is just for what has been documented.
+Fishes are a very diverse group of organisms, each organism having its own specific parameters.
+It is fully the owner's responsibility to ensure that they are providing what they can for their fishes.

+Every good tank is unique - each with different filters, and thus slightly varying chemistry and so on.
+However, what bounds successful tanks together from failed ones is how fishkeeping knowledge is applied to the tank.
+Not every problem in fishkeeping has the clearest solution, and it is up to you, the owner, to problem-solve to make your pets as happy as reasonably possible.

+Happy fishkeeping!
+Have an attempt at the quiz set to solidfy your understanding, and feel free to contact me if you have any questions.